Lexton Moy

-Lexton de la Cruz Moy (梅示敦, born 24 January 1985) is an American-Filipino sportsperson and former Philippines international footballer.
+Lexton de la Cruz Moy (梅示敦, born 24 January 1985) is a former footballer.
 He played as a midfielder and last played for Lam Ieng that competed in the Campeonato da 1ª Divisão do Futebol in Macau.
 He also stints in the Hong Kong First Division League and the United Football League (Philippines).
+Born in the United States, he represented the Philippines internationally.

 Football career

 College and amateur

 Moy started his college career at Rutgers University in New Brunswick, New Jersey.
 He broke his leg his freshmen year taking a medical red-shirt.
 During his recovery Moy joined the Rutgers Table Tennis Team and later rejoined the men's soccer team once he had medical clearance to resume training.
 In his following year, Moy saw limited action as a RU Scarlet Knight which prompted a transfer his junior year to Long Island University Brooklyn Campus.
 He captained the Men's NCAA Division I Long Island University Blackbird's his first year and played the remainder of his college eligibility at LIU.

 During his college years, Moy played for the Laredo Heat in the USL Premier Development League capturing the National Championship in the 2007 PDL Season.
 He also played for the New York Athletic Club in the National Premier Soccer League in 2008 and 2009.